vagonbar/gwnfsm/README.md

 ```
   git clone http://github.com/vagonbar/gwnfsm
 ```
-This clones the project in directory gwnfsm.
+This clones the project in directory `gwnfsm`.

 2. Build using CMake:
 ```